|REEL FACE:||REAL FACE:|

 Yes.
 Queen bandmates Brian May and Roger Taylor spent eight years trying to get the biopic made.
 "We’re very conscious that we get one shot, and if we don’t do it, someone else will do it badly," May said in an interview with TeamRock.
 "We will do it without avoiding anything – any aspect of Freddie.
 But we will try to keep it all in balance.
 I think if we get it right it will crystallize the way the world understands Freddie."

 In 2010, comic actor Sasha Baron Cohen was attached to play Freddie Mercury, but he walked away from the project in 2013 over creative disputes with May and Taylor.
 Director Bryan Singer was fired in December 2017 over several missed days and a tense relationship with lead actor Rami Malek.
 Dexter Fletcher (Eddie the Eagle) was brought in to finish the project.

 Brian May and Roger Taylor spent time on set, in addition to longtime manager Jim Beach and others.
 Greg Brooks, the band's official archivist, worked closely with the filmmakers to make the movie as accurate as possible.
-This included details like the type of socks that Roger Deacon was wearing.
+This included details like the type of socks that John Deacon was wearing.

 From Queen's 1985 Live Aid performance to candid Freddie Mercury interviews, the following list of videos will help to broaden your knowledge of the Bohemian Rhapsody true story.